jippi/masto-guide/docs/guide/faq.md

 Once you follow someone, when you want to mention them, like on Twitter, your `@their-username` will look the same if you're on the same server or different,

 Example: If we follow each other but are on different servers, you would only have to use `@jippi` to mention me since the servers know we're related.
-You do not need to include the `@{{ server_url }}` part of the user.
+You do not need to include the `@expressional.social` part of the user.

 ## How do I move away from your server?